Assassination of Park Chung Hee: Assassination

-At 6:05 p.m., during dinner discussions of volatile political issues such as the demonstrations in Busan and Kim Young Sam, Park and Cha took a hardline approach.
+At 6:05 p.m., during dinner discussions of volatile political issues such as the demonstrations in Busan and Kim Young-sam, Park and Cha took a hardline approach.
 Park said that Kim Young-sam should have been arrested, while Kim Jae-gyu argued that the public believed that Kim Young-sam was sufficiently punished just by being expelled from the National Assembly.
 Park said the KCIA should be more threatening.
 Director Kim called for moderate measures, while Chief Secretary Kim Gye-won was trying to steer the discussion to small talk.
-This atmosphere calmed down around 6:30 pm when Shin Jae-soon and Sim Soo-bong entered the banquet hall.
+At 6:30 pm, Sim Soo-bong and Shin Jae-soon entered the banquet hall.

-However, the rebukes from Park, and especially Cha, riled Kim Jae-gyu, who left the dining room to meet Jeong Seung-hwa and Kim Jeong-seop, and said, "I was suddenly called by the president and am attending the banquet.
-Assistant Director Kim is well aware of domestic politics, so please discuss the current situation with him."
-After explaining, "I will come as soon as it is finished," he came out with his semi-automatic Walther PPK pistol, which he had hidden on a bookshelf in his office, in his pants pocket.
+Kim Jae-gyu later left the dining room to meet Jeong Seung-hwa and Kim Jeong-seop, and he came out with his Walther PPK pistol, which he had hidden on a bookshelf in his office.
 Kim Jae-gyu then met with his closest subordinate, former Marine colonel and KCIA Chief Agent Park Seon-ho (Kim Jae-gyu's student when Kim Jae-gyu was a physical education teacher), and Army colonel and Director Kim's secretary Park Heung-ju (Kim Jae-gyu's exclusive adjutant during his tenure as head of the 6th Division).
 Kim revealed his plan to assassinate Park Chung Hee with Cha Ji-cheol and told them to prepare within 30 minutes.
 Kim told them that he would take them out this evening and that when he heard gunshots from inside the room, they should help him kill the guards.
-Kim said to them: "Chief of Staff and Deputy Director are here as well.
+Kim said to them: "The Chief of Staff and Deputy Director are here as well.
 Today is the day."